 Campus Based Scholarships

-Campus based scholarships are available to qualified students who were not offered or did not apply for the High School ROTC Scholarship or the Green to Gold program.
+Campus-based scholarships are available to qualified students who were not offered or did not apply for the High School ROTC Scholarship or the Green to Gold program.
 These scholarships are extremely limited and may range in length from 2-4 years.
 Scholarships pay for full tuition and mandatory fees, for both resident and non-resident students.
 Scholarship awardees also receive a book allowance and a tax-free monthly stipend to defray the cost of living.
-Application can be submitted year round to the Department of Military Science at GMU.
+The application can be submitted year-round to the Department of Military Science at GMU.

 Basic Eligibility Requirements

 – Must be under 31 years of age by December 31 of the year you will graduate from college.

 – Must have four or more academic semesters remaining for a baccalaureate degree upon enrollment.
 Students seeking a master’s degree must have four academic semesters remaining and must have Army ROTC Basic Course credit i.e. completion of Leaders Training Course or Basic Training (contact the ROTC department the semester before you begin your program).

 – Have a minimum college GPA of 2.5 on a 4.0 scale.

 – Have a satisfactory explanation for any record of arrest and/or civil conviction.

 – Have no moral or personal conviction against bearing arms or supporting and defending the Constitution of the United States.